What's the best WiFi router for your home?

 Other Eero products

-Eero Outdoor 7 ($400): A weatherproof Eero designed to extend your WiFi outside.
+Eero Outdoor 7 (MSRP $399.99): A weatherproof Eero designed to extend your WiFi outside.
 A single unit covers up to 15,000 square feet outdoors, and it can handle rain, snow, and extreme temperatures.
 Great for security cameras, detached offices, or backyard streaming.
 It extends your existing Eero network and requires at least one indoor Eero as the gateway.

 Some notes about Eeros